 An Ally is a staff member (academic or professional) with an understanding of the difficulties and discrimination faced by LGBTIQ+ people and who wishes to act as an advocate for a University free from harassment or discrimination based on a person’s sexuality or gender identity.

-An Ally may not identify as LGBTIQ+, but they actively support inclusiveness and equality at the University by;
+Although an Ally may not identify as LGBTIQ+, they actively support inclusiveness and equality at the University by;

 - assisting LGBTIQ+ students and staff with matters they wish to discuss,

-- providing, confidentially, data and information regarding any enquiries to the Ally Network Coordinator.
+- confidentially providing data and information regarding any enquiries to the Ally Network Coordinator.